RotesBlatt/disco-salad-v2/README.md

 - Setup winston for exception handling
 - Add requested by to song data
 - Commands:
--> skip, stop, leave, join, queue, now playing
+-> stop, leave, join, queue, now playing

--> expand play command to include youtube searches
+- Check if user is in voice channel